cri98-dev/elk-enhanced-tap-project/README.md

 # Real-time Image Classifier, Trends Analyzer, and Dataset Creator

-This is the project realized for the exam of the subject 'Technologies for Advanced Programming' (University of Catania, Computer Science Department).
+This is the project realized for the exam of the subject 'Technologies for Advanced Programming' (University of Catania, Department of Computer Science).

 # Architecture